coreboot/coreboot/Documentation/releases/coreboot-25.06-relnotes.md

-Upcoming release - coreboot 25.06
+coreboot 25.06
 ========================================================================

 The coreboot project is pleased to announce the release of coreboot 25.06, another milestone in our work promoting the use of open-source firmware.
-This release incorporates almost 900 commits from more than 120 contributors, bringing enhanced boot splash screen capabilities, improved build tooling with GCC 15 support, and expanded wireless power management features.
+This release incorporates almost 900 commits from more than 120 contributors, including 28 first time contributors.
+It brings enhanced boot splash screen capabilities, improved build tooling support, and expanded wireless power management features.
 Along with these headline improvements, we've delivered numerous stability enhancements and infrastructure updates that strengthen coreboot's foundation across all supported platforms.

 As always, the coreboot project extends our appreciation to everyone who contributed to this release.
 From seasoned developers submitting complex